 - 1. Of the determined developable area 40% must be dedicated as open space.
 As such, buildings or earth material removal activity shall not be permitted in the area designated as open space. - 2.
 The dedicated open space shall be preserved in perpetuity through deed restriction or conservation easement, and designated on the approved and recorded plat.
 Such restriction shall be approved by the Planning Board and Town Counsel. - 3.
-The open space and/or common area within an open space development shall be owned by and bound by one or more of the following:
+The open space and/or common area within an open space development shall be owned by and bound by one or more of the following: - a.

-- a.
 Mandatory Homeowners Association, which may use it for common recreational facilities or may designate it as Open Space, or may grant a public body an Open Space Easement. - b.
-A public body which shall use it as Conservation Land or Public Open Land. - e.
+A public body which shall use it as Conservation Land or Public Open Land. - c.
 Such designated open space and common area Common Area must be made prior to approval of the subdivision application by the Planning Board; such lands shall be held in such type of legal entity as the Planning Board deems appropriate. - 1.
 At a minimum, 40% of the Net Developable Area must be dedicated to Open Space. - 2.
 The Common Area shall be deeded to all residents of the development.
 The area may contain accessory structures and improvements necessary and appropriate for educational, recreational, cultural, or social uses.
 The area may also be used for utility services utilized by the residents of the development.
 The area may not be used for residential, commercial, or industrial uses.
 The area shall be bound by a Mandatory Homeowners Association or similar legal entity. - 3.
 No building shall be constructed or earth disturbed on any Conservation Land or Public Open Space. - 4.
 All Common Areas, Conservation Lands, and Public Open Lands must be designated and identified as such when the application is submitted to the Board.
 These areas and lands must be identified on the approved and recorded plats. - 5.
 All Conservation Lands and Public Open Lands shall be preserved in perpetuity through deed restriction, conservation easement, or similar legal entity. - 6.
-Only residential uses shall be allowed. - 7.
-The number of dwelling units per building is that of the underlying district.
-If the land is in more than one district, the number of dwelling units is prorated based on the percentage of acreage in each of the districts, rounded down to the nearest whole number of dwelling units. - 8.
-There shall be one Dwelling Unit per lot
+Only residential uses shall be allowed.